 Master's Degree Programme

-The master’s programme in Mathematics at Aarhus University develops and expands the basic mathematical skills you have acquired during your Bachelor’s degree programme.
-During the programme you will be introduced to advanced topics of contemporary mathematics, selected according to your own mathematical interests and preferences.
+The Master’s programme in Mathematics at Aarhus University develops and expands the basic mathematical skills you have acquired during your bachelor’s degree programme.
+During the programme you will be introduced to advanced topics of pure mathematics, selected according to your own mathematical interests and preferences.
 At the end of the programme you will write a master’s thesis, that takes you to the forefront of research for a particular area of mathematics.
 The master’s thesis is written under the supervision of an experienced researcher in the chosen field.

-The range of courses on the master’s programme covers main elements of the three classical areas of mathematics:
+The range of courses the Master’s programme covers main elements of the three classical areas of mathematics:

 and many of the courses examine and utilise the deep and fascinating interplay between these main mathematical disciplines.
-You can also choose to “spice up” your education with courses in Probability Theory, Statistics, Data Science, Optimisation, Cryptology or other subjects relevant to your degree programme The courses are taught in English by active researchers and include traditional lectures as well as exercise sessions, in which the students undertake the more active role - individually or in teams.
-The student population is generally a mix of Danish and international students.
+You can also choose to “spice up” your education with courses in Probability Theory, Statistics, Data Science, Optimisation, Cryptology or other subjects relevant to your degree programme.
+The courses are taught in English by active researchers and include traditional lectures as well as exercise sessions, in which the students undertake the more active role – individually or in teams.
+Classes will have a very good student-teacher ratio.
+Students will be mostly Danes but you will also find some international.

-Traditionally, graduates of the master’s degree programme in Mathematics found employment as teachers in the Danish upper secondary school or pursued research careers at the university.
-Although these job opportunities are still highly accessible, an increasing number of large private companies have recognised the need and benefits of hiring employees with the ability to solve extensive and complex problems with a strategic and logical approach.
-Evidently, such skills are highly developed during the master’s degree programme in Mathematics, and over the last 20 years or so, an increasing part of our graduates have thus found jobs in the private business sector, including
+This is mainly due to the fact that an increasing number of large private companies have recognised the need and benefits of hiring employees with the ability to solve extensive and complex problems with a strategic and logical approach.
+Evidently, such skills are highly developed during the Master´s in Mathematics.
+Therefore, an increasing part of our graduates of the master’s degree programme in mathematics have found jobs in the private business sector, these include

-To enter the Master’s degree programme in Mathematics, you must have obtained a Bachelor’s degree in Mathematics from Aarhus University, University of Southern Denmark or University of Copenhagen.
-A Bachelor of Science degree in Mathematics (single.subject degree) according to academic regulations of 2022 or 2023 and with the course Complex functions can give admission.
+A Bachelor of Science degree in Mathematics (single subject degree) from Aalborg University according to academic regulations of 2022 or 2023 and with the course Complex functions qualifies a student for admission.

 Upon admission, further requirements regarding composition of the degree programme may be stipulated.